HafizahIlma/ridge-vs-lasso/quiz.md

 ___
 **Instructions**

-Congratulations and thank you for taking part in this Internal Training on Ridge and LASSO Regression.
+Congratulations and thank you for taking part in this Internal Training on Ridge and LASSO Regressions.
 To test your abilities about Ridge and LASSO Regression concepts and techniques.
+Please fill in the quiz below.

 (For more details, you can follow this reference:: <https://github.com/HafizahIlma/ridge-vs-lasso>)
 ___